Initial configuration

 "wsPort"

-– the port for the WebSocket server operation, which does not require editing unless a different one was specified during installation."dbConnectionConfig"
+– the port for the operation of the WebSocket server.
+This section should be edited, if a different port was selected during installation."dbConnectionConfig"

 "launchConference": true,